-We do not expect to regain compliance with Nasdaq listing rules by November 11, 2019, but we may be eligible for an additional 180 calendar day compliance period.
-To qualify, we will be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and would need to provide written notice of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
-We intend to provide such notice prior to the expiration of the initial compliance period and as of the date of this report we meet the continued requirements, other than the bid price requirement.
+If we do not regain compliance with Nasdaq listing rules by November 11, 2019, we may be eligible for an additional 180 calendar day compliance period.
+To qualify, we would be required to meet the continued listing requirement for market value of publicly held shares and all other initial listing standards for The Nasdaq Capital Market, with the exception of the bid price requirement, and would need to provide written notice of our intention to cure the deficiency during the second compliance period, by effecting a reverse stock split, if necessary.
 However, if it appears to Nasdaq that we will not be able to cure the deficiency, or if we are otherwise not eligible, Nasdaq would notify us that our securities would be subject to delisting.
 In the event of such a notification, we may appeal Nasdaq's determination to delist our securities, but there can be no assurance Nasdaq would grant our request for continued listing.